Luca14797/BIGProject2020/README.md

     Connect to ```<PUBLIC IP>:8080```.

 11. Run the project.
-The number beside ```main.py``` indicates the number of workers created on aws to run the project.
+The number beside ```main.py``` indicates the number of workers created on AWS to run the project.
     **Depending on the number of active workers, the parameter value must be changed.**
     In the command below, 8 was entered as a value because 8 workers were used to run the project.
     The maximum number of workers accepted is 8.